 To give you an overview of their growth rate in the past decade, here are a few statistics:

-- Webtoons made its international debut in 2014.
+- Webtoons made their international debut in 2014.
 For 10 years, the publishing portal thrived in Korea, and as of today, more than 41 million comic geeks across the globe visit the website monthly.

 - Last year, Naver’s Webtoons app became the No. 1 in not only in Korea but also in Japan.
 The app is installed on more than 50 million people’s mobile devices.
 Sales grew fast, and the company hit $502 million in revenue.